cest-sources/mr_carbon_zero/README.md

 In 8 of 12 months even an autarkic mode might be possible.

 With above mentioned savings we might reduce te energy demand of an advanced MRI from 159 MWh down to 80 MWh.
-In Germany a PV production of 175 to 235 kWh/sqm is possible.
+In Germany a PV production of 175 to 235 kWh/sqm is possible[[3]](#literature-references).
 Using 200 kWh/sqm as for our calculation leads to 400 sqm of needed photovoltaics to covere the average demand with the average production.
 To cover the months in spring and autumn a overdimensuoning of a factor two might be necessary, leading to 800 sqm.
 To use the higher PV energy of noon time for evening and morning, a battery storage can be used.
  - A storage of 0.5 MWh could cover approximatley 2 days of demand and seems well suited for this.